Green Cards Through Investment

 For foreign investors looking for freedom and flexibility to live and work in the United States in a way accommodating to their lifestyles, the EB-5 investor category can provide an excellent opportunity to accomplish this goal through the obtaining of Green Cards.

-An investment in a Regional Center is ideal for the retiree or inactive investor due in large part to the “indirect employment” feature of this program.
-The Regional Center program advantageously removes the 10 full-time employee requirement of the Regular program and substitutes the less restrictive “indirect employment creation” standard, according to which the investor need only pay the required amount, and the regional center will take responsibility for demonstrating that the investment will create 10 jobs, many or most of which need not be directly created by the investment itself, but rather may be indirectly created as demonstrated through econometric models.
+The second program within the EB-5 category, the Regional Center program, is ideal for the retiree or inactive investor due in large part to the “indirect employment” feature of this program.
+The Regional Center program advantageously removes the 10 full-time employee requirement of the Regular program and substitutes the less restrictive “indirect employment creation” standard which allows the investor to qualify by proving a combination of 10 direct and/or indirect employees who are new to the Regional Center.
+The indirect employees may be those employed as a result of the economic activity of the center and do not have to be on its own payroll.

-The EB-5 program requires at a minimum that the investor be involved in the management of the investment, a requirement which is satisfied if he is a limited partner, one who has a policy making role but is not involved in the day-to-day affairs or decision making of the company.
-Thus, for those who are not interested in running an active business or being fully employed, Regional Center programs can offer a more acceptable inactive form of investment as compared to most direct investments.
+The EB-5 program requires at a minimum that the investor be a limited partner, one who has a policy-making role but is not involved in the day-to-day affairs or decision making of the company.
+Thus, for those who are not interested in running an active business or being fully employed, Regional Center programs can offer a more acceptable inactive form of investment as compared to most regular program investments.

 Under mandate by Congress, Regional Center EB-5 petitions (Form I-526) are given priority by USCIS.
-This results in a quicker path to approval and since the investment group should have already prepared documentation of the investment before they are sold to public, the investor does not need to assemble the extensive documentation to show the legitimacy of the investment.
+This results in a quicker path to approval and since the investment group has already prepared documentation of the investment, the investor does not need to assemble the extensive documentation to show the legitimacy of the investment.
+Each Regional center program must be pre-approved by USCIS in order to be eligible to qualify for EB-5 Green Cards.

 The program frequently involves purchasing low-yielding industrial properties with invested funds and converting them into mortgage free higher-value commercial properties.
 Various programs may feature a hotel, office space, retail shops, farms, or storage space.
 Investors participate as limited partners of a limited partnership, and can earn a monthly return from tenant rentals after property renovation, as well as a share of future appreciation, if any, from the project when sold.
 Investment periods may vary, but cannot end before receipt of the Green Card by the investor.

 The procedure for filing an EB-5 Investor Green Card petition is relatively straightforward when a Regional Center program is used.
 The investor must present evidence that traces the funds through bank transfers and other documentation, from the investor directly to the enterprise.
 The money can be acquired through income as documented by tax returns or other records, or in the form of a secured loan or gift.
 A parent could make a gift to a son or daughter who could then invest the funds.
-Alternatively, the money can be acquired through a mortgage on one’s home, or a loan secured by any assets, other than the investment itself.
+Alternatively, the money can be acquired through a mortgage on one’s home.

 After the investor completes a thorough business and financial due diligence analysis of the viability of the Regional Center business opportunity, the investment is made and a petition is filed by the foreign investor with the USCIS.
 It typically takes 5-6 months for the USCIS to find the applicant and investment eligible for EB-5 status when a Regional Center program is involved.